 To support both parents and teachers in the new home-based, remote learning environment we’ve adapted our free ready-to-use lesson plans for grades one to 12.

 New!
-Distance learning lesson plans and select regular lesson plan materials for grades one to 10 are now also available in French.
-French-translated lessons are coming soon for grades 11 and 12.
+Distance learning lesson plans and select regular lesson plan materials for grades one to 12 are now also available in French.

 Ready to get started?